fabtdt/CSS_ArtificialIntelligence/README.md

 # CSS_ArtificialIntelligence

-This work has been done by Fabio Taddei Dalla Torre, University freshman: 214924 for the Computation Social Science course.
+This work has been done by Fabio Taddei Dalla Torre, University freshman: 214924 for the Computational Social Science course.

 The main purpose of the work is to investigate public opinion in merit to artificial intelligence.